 - Follow a regular diet unless your physician has specifically instructed you to change it.

-- Store the liquid medicine in the container in which it originally came.
+- Store the liquid medicine in its original packaging.
 Keep it out of reach of children.
 Keep the lid tightly screwed and store it in the refrigerator.
 Store the pills at room temperature and away from excess heat or moisture.

 - The use of cephalexin for prolonged periods may cause yeast infection or thrush.
-Hence, consult your doctor if you notice any white patches around your mouth.
+Hence, consult your doctor if you notice any white patches around your mouth or private parts.

 - Cephalexin may interact with BCG or typhoid vaccinations.
 Avoid using cephalexin for a couple of days before and after vaccination if you plan to get vaccinated.
 However, there is limited information in this regard.
 Consult your doctor for more clarity.